Noctis/kickstart/UPGRADING.md

   [`2.0.0` version](https://github.com/Noctis/kickstart-app/blob/master/src/Http/Application.php) to the `src/Http`
   directory.
 * Remove the reference to `App\Provider\DummyServicesProvider` from the `src/Http/Application.php` file.
+* Edit the `src/Http/Application.php` file and add any missing references to service provides - you can find a list of them in the `src/ContainerBuilder.php` file.
 * Edit the `public/index.php` file.
 Replace the contents of this file with the [`2.0.0` version](https://github.com/Noctis/kickstart-app/blob/master/public/index.php).
 * Edit the `public/.htaccess` file and add the following lines: